Arcalise08/Node-WalmartIO/README.md

 let details = {
     consumerId: "", <- Find on walmart dashboard after uploading your public key keyVersion:"", <- See Above^
-    privateKey: ``, <- You must past the encrypted private key.
+    privateKey: ``, <- You must pass the encrypted private key.
 See below for more information passPhrase:"" <- The passphrase which was used in the generation of the private key }
 ```